Vaginal Cancer: Chemotherapy

 The medicines used to treat vaginal cancer include:

-For chemotherapy with radiation, you will likely have low doses of cisplatin or fluorouracil.
-Or you may have both medicines.
+For chemotherapy with radiation, you will likely get low doses of cisplatin or fluorouracil.
+Or you may get both medicines.

 What are common side effects of chemotherapy?

 Side effects are common with chemotherapy.
 But it's important to know that they can often be prevented or controlled.
-The side effects usually go away when the treatment ends.
+The side effects usually go away over time after treatment ends.
 Side effects depend on the type and amount of medicines you’re taking.
 They vary from person to person.

 Some common side effects include: